 Plan to stay at least 4-5 hours however this is an activity that could fill your entire day.
-But since PCC doesn’t open until 11:00 am, you could get something else in beforehand.
+But since PCC Oahu doesn't open until 11:00 am, you could get something else in beforehand.
 We were able to go on an early morning snorkeling expedition and still have time to get dressed and get there by opening time.

-There are so many things to do at the Polynesian Cultural Center such as activities and shows at each island village location.
+There are so many things to do at the Hawaii Polynesian Cultural Center such as activities and shows at each island village location.

 You will be busy from the time you enter until it closes.
 The island village closes at 6:00 pm.
-You will than eat dinner at your location of choice.
+You will then eat dinner at your location of choice.
 To finish things off, there is a show, HA: Breath of Life Show which is in a huge arena and ends at 8:45 pm.

 Things to Do at the Polynesian Cultural Center in Hawaii

 Since the Huklau Marketplace opens up 45 minutes before PCC Hawaii, you may want to get an early lunch in.
 There are a number of food options, which are described in detail later in this post.

 As you enter the Polynesian Cultural Center you will see that there are villages located throughout the entire area.
 Each village represents a Pacific Island culture.
 You can start at any village you would like.

 As you visit each village there will be shows, crafts, or presentations to help immerse yourself in the culture.
-Your brochure as well as signs at the PCC, will indicate the times for shows.
+Your brochure as well as signs located throughout PCC Hawaii will indicate the times for shows.
 These are offered on the hour.